Warning Notice - Scams Using Panasonic’s name, including (Phishing) Emails & SMS Text Messages

 The main purpose of such “phishing” is to get hold of your private information, such as personal or financial details (e.g. credit card numbers or passwords) or to obtain payment in supposed return for a larger reward (e.g. to pay administration fees for a photo shoot trial or to pay a fee to release prize draw money).

-Panasonic advises that if you receive an e-mail or any other communication using Panasonic’s name asking for personal information, financial information or notifying you of winning an award/prize/competition in which you have not knowingly participated, then you should treat such e-mail with extreme caution.
+Panasonic advises that if you receive an e-mail, text or any other communication using Panasonic’s name asking for personal information, financial information or notifying you of winning an award/prize/competition in which you have not knowingly participated, then you should treat such e-mail with extreme caution.

 If you receive suspicious communication that appears to be from or makes references to Panasonic and wish to check that it is genuine, please email us via: firstname.lastname@example.org or alternatively visit our contact us page for more ways to get in touch: http://www.panasonic.com/uk/contact-us.html